 Statute of Limitations and Penalty: DRS may assess additional tax on a sale made under the pay-when-paid method up to three years from the date the tax must be paid over to DRS under Conn.
-Gen. Stat. §12-408(2).
+Gen. Stat. § 12-408(2).

 If DRS determines that a materialman's return was willfully false or fraudulent with intent to evade tax, or where the materialman fails to file a return, Conn.
-Gen. Stat. §12-428 applies.
+Gen. Stat. § 12-428 applies.
 Under that section, the penalty for failure to file a return or keep records required by law is, in addition to any other penalty provided by law, a fine of up to \$1,000 or imprisonment up to one year, or both.
-The penalty for filing a willfully false or fraudulent return is, in addition to any other penalty provided by law, a fine of up to \$5,000 or imprisonment up to five years, or both.
+A person who files a willfully false or fraudulent return is, in addition to being subject to any other penalty provided by law, guilty of a class D felony.

-Effect on Other Documents: Informational Publication 2003(12) modifies and supersedes Informational Publication 2001(13), "Pay When Paid" Method for Materialmen.
+Effect on Other Documents: Informational Publication 2018(4) modifies and supersedes Informational Publication 2017(21), Pay-When-Paid Method for Materialmen.

-Effect of This Document: An Informational Publication is a document issued by DRS that addresses frequently asked questions about a current position, policy, or practice, usually in a less technical question and answer format.
+Effect of This Document: An Informational Publication issued by the DRS addresses frequently-asked questions about a current position, policy, or practice, usually in a less technical question and answer format.

-For Further Information: Please call DRS during business hours, Monday through Friday:
+For Further Information: Call DRS during business hours, Monday through Friday:

-- 1-800-382-9463 (in-state), or - 860-297-5962 (from anywhere)
+- 1-800-382-9463 (Connecticut calls outside the Greater Hartford calling area only); or - 860-297-5962 (from anywhere).

-IP 2003(12) Sales and Use Taxes Construction Materials Services to Real Property Issued: 04/29/2003 TTY, TDD, and Text Telephone users only may transmit inquiries 24 hours a day by calling 860-297-4911.
+TTY, TDD, and Text Telephone users only may transmit inquiries anytime by calling 860-297-4911.